Tuesday, October 2, 2012

 So firstly you have to get to shillong and then from Shillong to Cherrapunjee preferebly by shared taxi to have more glipmse of the Hills .
 Its however better if you hire the vehicle yourself where you can stop click and go wherever you want.

-From cherrapunjee go to tyrna village by taxi or auto rickshaw (Rs 300 *2) and then u have to trek all the way down to the living root bridges mind you from my experience to trek up and down to the living root bridges is a hell of a lot of and effort and sweat .You have to climb down 2 hrs straight pass the 3000 stairs, the rugged footpath then the 2 scary hanging wire bridges.
+From Cherrapunjee go to Tyrna village by taxi or auto rickshaw (Rs 300 *2) and then you have to trek all the way down to the living root bridges.
+From my experience to trek up and down to the living root bridges, I can tell you it is a hell of a lot of effort and sweat .You have to climb down 2 hrs straight pass the 3000 stairs, the rugged footpath then the 2 scary hanging wire bridges.
 There is a guest house on the other side of the bridge.
 If no rooms are available then locals are hospitable and may host at a very nominal rate - if you plan to stay there one day.

 You can explore the awesome areas , waterfalls, natural swimming pools etc.